openwfm/WRF-SFIRE/standalone/README.txt

 See also old guide for the original 2012 pre-WRF-SFIRE version at http://wiki.openwfm.org/wiki/How_to_run_the_standalone_fire_model_in_WRF-Fire

-If you still get errors, it means that the standalone fell behind the fire code (again) and some hand updating is needed.
+If you still get errors, it can be that the standalone fell behind the WRF-SFIRE code (again) and some hand updating is needed.
+Please let us know.

 Jan Mandel
 June 18, 2010
 Updated December 22, 2012
-Updated August 1, 2022
+Updated August 2022